 - 1. Single Family: REM and OptiMiser as of 2/23/2022 and 12/19/2022 respectively - 2.
 Manufactured Housing: REM and OptiMiser as of 2/23/2022 and 12/19/2022 respectively - 3.
-Small Multi-family (5-25 units, each unit separately heated/cooled): Arizona WAP currently does not have an approved multifamily priority list and must go through DOE for approval. - Large Multifamily (26 or more units): Arizona WAP currently does not have an approved multifamily priority list and must go through DOE for approval.
-See multifamily section for further details.
+Small Multi-family (5-25 units, each unit separately heated/cooled): Arizona WAP currently does not have an approved multifamily priority list and must go through DOE for approval, however, ADOH has concluded that multifamily projects consisting of 5 or more attached units shall not be completed with DOE funding as alternate Utility Multifamily funds are available to address such properties and to ensure the reduction of administrative burden per OMB guidance.